ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-docking-server.md

 | `vector<string>` | N/A     |

 Description
-:   Instead of dock_database, the set of docks specified in the params file itself.
+:   Instead of *dock_database*, the set of docks specified in the params file itself.
 Use `dock_database` or this param.

 ### **`navigator_bt_xml`**